 Setting a table is one of my favorite things to do… and better yet, if it is al fresco!
 Over the years, I’ve been collecting dinnerware and linens, and accessories in just a few colors so I can turn all these items into endless and interesting tablescapes.
 My favorite colors to collect are blue and white.
 So, today I’m entertaining on the patio and sharing tablescaping tips and tips for collecting all things blue and white.
 Come on, let’s dine al fresco today!

 Grab a drink of choice and settle in!
-I have lots of pictures and idea for you today!
-A big thanks to Birch Lane for sponsoring this post.
+I have lots of pictures and ideas for you today!

 Today’s al fresco table is easy to set and casual.
 No placemats at the table, just a blue and white striped table runner that lends itself to farm-to-table dining!
 No fussy linens on this table.
 I want ones that I can pop right into the washer!
 And who needs fuss when you can have blue and white stripes!

 Many blues work together.
 So don’t shy away from mixing different hues!

 Each place is set with a simple white plate with blue banding.
 Simple but oh, so pretty!
 This is my new go-to plate!

 One of my very favorite colors to mix together for fall is blue and orange!
 They are complementary colors and look FABULOUS together!
 Give it a try!